thenoakes/tmux-pane-confirm/README.md

 end)
 ```

 To allow the tmux server to see WezTerm's environment variables, the plugin appends `WEZTERM_PANE` to tmux's `update-environment` option.
-Reload tmux (or restart your tmux server) after installing so the server copies the variable from WezTerm; otherwise the plugin falls back to tmux's popup UI.
+Reload tmux (or restart your tmux server) after installing so the server copies the variable from WezTerm; otherwise the plugin falls back to the tmux overlay menu.

-The plugin automatically falls back to the tmux popup when WezTerm is unavailable.
+The mouse-friendly tmux menu is always available, so you can safely leave the WezTerm integration disabled until a native popup API exists upstream.